AP Sources: Browns to acquire star receiver Beckham from NY

 In the past week, the next step has turned into a rebuild.

-Vernon was dealt, the team did not put a franchise tag on safety Landon Collins — the catalyst of the defense and leading tackler each of the last four seasons is about to sign with NFC East rival Washington.
+Vernon was dealt, and the team did not put a franchise tag on safety Landon Collins.
+Instead, the catalyst of the defense and leading tackler each of the last four seasons is about to sign with NFC East rival Washington.

 AP Sports Writer Tom Canavan contributed.